 Being a USB mixer, it seamlessly plugs using a USB cable into your computer.
 This also means the mixer will accept several microphones or audio sources such as musical instruments and let you blend those sounds into one track.

 It offers a wide range of mixing features such as reverb effects and frequency equalization as well as the possibility to route the main signal out in multiple ways.

 Using this mixer, you can send the USB mixer to a set of speakers, headphones, speaker monitors, or simply all of the above.

 What I like about the Behringer Xenyx Q802USB is the power it has despite its seemingly small frame and lower price.
 It features a power supply and power switch as well as four channels, up to eight inputs, and loads of useful options.

-The first two channels offer XLR microphone inputs, which in turn feature Xenyx mic preamps that can pack 130dB range and between 10Hz and 200kHz.
+The first two channels offer XLR inputs, which in turn feature Xenyx mic preamps that can pack 130dB range and between 10Hz and 200kHz.

 On the other hand, the last two channels provide quarter-inch inputs that can be panned left to right, although the channels share a volume fader.